phantomcyber/splunk-soar-sdk/docs/app_structure/src_app.rst

    :start-at: import getLogger
    :end-at: getLogger()

 The SDK provides a logging interface via the :func:`~soar_sdk.logging.getLogger` function.
-This is a standard Python logger which is pre-configured to work with either the local CLI or the SOAR platform.
+This is a standard Python logger which is pre-configured to work with either the local CLI or the Splunk SOAR platform.
 Within the platform,

 - ``logger.debug()`` and ``logger.warning()`` messages are written to the ``spawn.log`` file at ``DEBUG`` level.
 - ``logger.error()`` and ``logger.critical()`` messages are written to the ``spawn.log`` file at ``ERROR`` level.
-- ``logger.info()`` messages are sent to the SOAR platform as persistent action progress messages, visible in the UI.
+- ``logger.info()`` messages are sent to the Splunk SOAR platform as persistent action progress messages, visible in the UI.
-- ``logger.progress()`` messages are sent to the SOAR platform as transient action progress messages, visible in the UI, but overwritten by subsequent progress messages.
+- ``logger.progress()`` messages are sent to the Splunk SOAR platform as transient action progress messages, visible in the UI, but overwritten by subsequent progress messages.

 When running locally via the CLI, all log messages are printed to the console, in colors corresponding to their log level.